Stages of Incontinence After Prostatectomy: What to Expect

 Urinary incontinence is a common side effect of prostatectomy, especially in the weeks and months following surgery.
-Understanding the stages of incontinence can help you manage this temporary condition with confidence and patience.
+For men in Adelaide, understanding the stages of incontinence can help you manage this temporary condition with confidence and patience.

 Stage 1: Immediate Post-Surgery Incontinence